 The Agreement provides that LHPI is the owner of three USTs at a Memphis, Tennessee facility (“Facility”).

 The TDEC Division of Underground Storage Tanks (“Division”) is stated to have received a Notification form from LHPI referencing three UST systems at the Facility.

-Division personnel are stated to have conducted a compliance inspection at the Facility on June 29, 2020.
-The inspector allegedly identified the following violations:
+Division personnel are stated to have performed a compliance inspection at the Facility on May 10, 2016.
+The following UST violations were allegedly identified:

 - No designated Class A and Class B operators for the Facility at the time of the inspection